tmcadam/arduino-toolkit/README.md

 ## Tests

-I used this project to get started on some non-hardware based Arduino test driven developemnt (TDD).
-I have done some work on mocking some of the Arduino objects and methods (based on https://github.com/IronSavior/dsm2_tx), which may be useful to others (see ```tests/mocks```).
-These basically allow you to develop your code without any Arduino hardware present, using a regular C++ compliler and testing framework (Catch2 - https://github.com/catchorg/Catch2).
+I used this project to get started Arduino test driven developemnt (TDD).
+I have done some work on mocking a subset of the Arduino objects and methods (based on https://github.com/IronSavior/dsm2_tx), which may be useful to others (see ```tests/mocks```).
+These basically allow you to develop your code without an Arduino hardware present, using a regular C++ compliler and testing framework (Catch2 - https://github.com/catchorg/Catch2).

 Once you get beyond trivial sketches(and over the hump of creating the major mocks) I think this is a far quicker and robust way to produce Arduino code.
 It separates hardware weirdness (bad components, wobbly wires on breadboards etc.) from code weirdness, which makes it a lot easier to remove all the weirdness from your system.